 What is a forefoot pad?

-A pelotte is a small cushion placed in the shoe to support the middle part of the sole of the foot, just behind the ball of the foot.
+A forefoot pad is a small cushion placed in the shoe to support the middle part of the sole, just behind the ball of the foot.
 It helps to lift the so-called forefoot arch, thereby relieving pressure on the forefoot.

 Pads are often used for conditions such as Morton's neuroma, forefoot drop or general pain under the ball of the foot.